Who is this programme for?

 On successful completion of this programme, you will be able to:

-- Explain the nature of financial crime and when it can occur
+- Explain the nature of financial crime and describe its manifestations in financial services;

 - Analyse the risks of financial crime to financial services providers and implement controls, policies and procedures to mitigate the risks and prevent financial crime